 During the winter, check out the concert schedule for King's Chapel.

-Boston travel guides showcase high-profile hotel restaurants such as Omni Parker House Hotel (Parker's, creator of Boston Cream Pie and Parker House rolls), Boston Harbor Hotel (Meritage, host for the acclaimed Boston Wine Festival), and the Mandarin Oriental (L'Espalier, Boston's top French restaurant).
+Boston travel guides showcase high-profile hotel restaurants such as Omni Parker House Hotel (Parker's, creator of Boston Cream Pie and Parker House rolls) and Boston Harbor Hotel (Meritage, host for the acclaimed Boston Wine Festival).

 However, unless you live here, you may not know about North 26.
-The excellent and innovative cuisine served up here places it squarely in the "Boston insider secret" category.
+Consistently excellent and innovative cuisine served up here places it squarely in the "Boston insider secret" category.

 North 26 has been one of my own favorite restaurants in this part of Boston for quite awhile, partly because it makes some of the best clam chowder in Boston, full of tender chunks of clam, perfectly cooked potatoes, and flavorful bits of smoked ham rather than the traditional bacon.

 You can sit in the casual area with booths and tables next to the bar looking out across to Faneuil Marketplace, or the more formal dining room at the back.

 Of course, the historic downtown area where the Bostonian is located is loaded with excellent places to dine, and you should try some of them - but don't miss the chance to dine in North 26 and enjoy the best some of Boston's best cuisine without having to leave your hotel.

 On-site at the Bostonian Boston Hotel: